Training – Do It Yourself or Outsource It?

 Maybe you want to develop your own materials and conduct classes or training.
 Maybe you want to hire me or someone else for those tasks.
 Regardless, creating effective training presentations requires some in-depth thought and planning.
 These guidelines can help you focus clearly as you get started.
 The concepts apply equally in preparing you 1) to create and present classes and 2) to evaluate and hire training contractors.
 Also, the considerations are similar for a speech or single class presentation and for a longer course or class modules.

-This is the first in a series about how to create effective classes, training, and other presentations.
+Note: this is the first in a series about how to create effective classes, training, and other presentations.
 I’m trying to spare your eyes from reading fatigue.
 Each sub-topic could be a whole book or a whole post!

 Training Scope and Limitations